 For certain kinds of drugs, you can use the plan's network mail-order service.
 Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-These drugs are marked as mail-order drugs in our "Drug List."
+These drugs are marked as mail-order drugs in our Drug List.

-Our plan's mail-order service requires you to order a 90-day supply (up to 100-day supply for some Tier 1 drugs).
+Our plan's mail-order service requires you to order at least a 84-day supply and up to a 100-day supply for Tier 1 and Tier 2 drugs.

-To get information about filling your prescriptions by mail, contact Member Services for assistance (phone numbers are printed on the back cover of this booklet).
+To get information about filling your prescriptions by mail , contact Member Services for assistance (phone numbers are printed on the back cover of this booklet).
 You can also find information on our website at www.ChooseUltimate.com/Member/DocumentsandForms.